Symplectic Origami: Origami Manifolds

+Different model involutions $\gamma_i : \cU_i \to \cU_i$ of tubular neighborhoods of $B$ give rise to symplectomorphic origami manifolds as long as the induced bundle maps $\Gamma_i : \cN \to \cN$ are isotopic.
+Examples~\ref{ex:klein2} and~\ref{ex:klein} illustrate the dependence on the model involution.

-\begin{example} Let $M$ be a 2-sphere, $B$ the union of two (distinct) points on it, and $\gamma$ defined by a symplectomorphism from a Darboux neighborhood of one point to a Darboux neighborhood of the other.
-Then the radial blow-up $\widetilde{M}$ is a Klein bottle and $\widetilde{\omega}$ a form which folds along a circle. $\diamondsuit$ \end{example}
+\begin{example} Let $M$ be a 2-sphere, $B$ one point on it, and $\gamma$ the identity map on a neighborhood of that point.
+Then a radial blow-up $\widetilde{M}$ is $\RR \PP^2$ and $\widetilde{\omega}$ a form which folds along a circle. \end{example}